nmcdonaldd/codepath-flicks/README.md

 - [ ] User sees an error message when there's a networking error. <-- Going to work on it.
 - [ ] Movies are displayed using a CollectionView instead of a TableView. <-- Going to work on it.
 - [x] User can search for a movie. <-- Going to work on it.
-- [ ] All images fade in as they are loading. <-- Going to work on it.
+- [X] All images fade in as they are loading.
 - [x] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] List anything else that you can get done to improve the app functionality!
 - [x] Improved colors (in my opinion).
 - [x] Wrapped the tableView in a navigationViewController for easier navigation for user.
 - [ ] Switch between collectionView and tableView.